webmaster-exit-1/Automate_Lynis-a-tutorial/README.md

 ## Want to automate auditing your system's security with relative ease?
-## Follow these simple steps, and you good to go.
+## Follow these simple steps, and you're good to go.

 __Step 1.__
 Install `lynis`